bjornbytes/lovr.org/docs/Callbacks_and_Modules.md

 Modules
 ---

 You might be wondering what code to write in the different callbacks.
-Inside callbacks you'll Often call into different modules to get LÖVR to do useful things.
+Inside callbacks you'll often call into different modules to get LÖVR to do useful things.

 A module is just a Lua table that exposes a set of functions you can call.
 Each module is